sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ESDC should:

-- Continue to share Unclassified documents in the current format that teams are producing them (ex.: [Risk Assessment Matrix](https://014gc.sharepoint.com/sites/SoftwareRequests/Risk%20Assessment%20Matrix%20Library/Forms/AllItems.aspx) documents);
+- Continue to share Unclassified documents in the current format that teams are producing them (ex.: [Risk Assessment Matrix](https://014gc.sharepoint.com/sites/SoftwareRequests/Risk%20Assessment%20Matrix%20Library/Forms/AllItems.aspx) (ESDC only) documents);
-- Make the list of software in its [Application Catalogue](http://srmis-sigdi-iagent.prv/AppPortal/en/Home/Index/2) and [Definitive Media Library (DML)](https://014gc.sharepoint.com/sites/BU6207468/Lists/DML%20Products/AllItems.aspx) data available to other departments along with related assessments;
+- Make the list of software in its [Application Catalogue](http://srmis-sigdi-iagent.prv/AppPortal/en/Home/Index/2) (ESDC only) and [Definitive Media Library (DML)](https://014gc.sharepoint.com/sites/BU6207468/Lists/DML%20Products/AllItems.aspx) (ESDC only) data available to other departments along with related assessments;
 - Add all OSS being used at ESDC to the ORE with a relevant contact to get more information.

 Community needs fostering.